-In about 7 hours we let you discover the main tour in Bucharest.
+In about 7 hours we’ll let you discover the main tour in Bucharest.

-First, we stop for more than one hour in the National Village Museum “Dimitrie Gusti”, the most visited museum in Bucharest.
+First, we’ll stop for more than one hour in the National Village Museum “Dimitrie Gusti”, which is the most visited museum in Bucharest.
 This open-air museum has more than 100 houses from all over Romania and was opened in 1936.
 Being inside the largest park from Bucharest, it’s a pleasure to walk between old houses and see how people lived in different regions of Romania.

 The main event of the tour is the visit to the Parliament Palace, the largest administrative building, the most expensive and the heaviest building in the world.
-There are only 8 rooms included in the tour, but enough to understand why this building is in Guinness World Records.
-From outside you can see only half of the building because it’s more under the ground.
+There are only 8 rooms included in the tour, but enough to understand the reason why is this building in Guinness World Records.
+From outside you can see only half of the building because the other one is under the ground.

-Close to “Unirii Square” is the Patriarchy Cathedral, where are another important buildings: the Patriarchal Palace, the Belltower, the Chapel of the Patriarchal Palace.
-The church houses the relics of Saint Dimitrie Basarabov (St. Dimitrie the New – the patron saint of Bucharest), placed in a silver raft, brought from Bulgaria.
+Close to “Unirii Square” is the Patriarchy Cathedral.
+Over there we’ll enjoy by the other important buildings: the Patriarchal Palace, the Belltower, the Chapel of the Patriarchal Palace.
+The church houses the relics of Saint Dimitrie Basarabov (St. Dimitrie the New – the patron saint of Bucharest), placed in a reliquary, brought from Bulgaria.